 Given the ability to lay up to 12 brightly colored eggs, quails are often recognized as a symbol of fertility, prosperity, and new life.
 Packed with nutrients that help boost energy and vision, as well as promote growth and restoration, seeing quail eggs in a dream has long been associated with an individual’s capacity for absolute kindness and a keenly developed sense of awareness.
 Although it is undeniably much smaller than a regular-sized chicken egg (read more about the chicken symbolism), the countless positive symbolisms such as purity, compassion, and good fortune packed inside its minuscule shell demonstrates how powerful a quail can be for you just can’t help but wish that such a dream turns into reality.

 Known as a flying creature that uses this remarkable feature only when threatened, many people see the quail as a symbol of critical thinking and wisdom.
-While its size and abilities may at times seem limited, the quail symbolism and messages it brings each time it flaps its wings clearly shows that great things can actually come in small packages.
+While its size and abilities may at times seem limited, the quail symbolism and messages it brings each time it flaps its wings clearly show that great things can actually come in small packages.